Joan Schafer Research Faculty Award in Sport, Fitness, and Disability

 Description:

-The Joan Schafer Research Faculty Award in Sport, Fitness, and Disability, established in 2015, supports projects investigating how living with any type of disability influences access to, and participation in, sport and physical activity.
-Projects that have real world application through interventions in public health or clinic-based settings are a top funding priority.
-This grant has a special interest in intervention research of all kinds, including challenges and solutions related to transitioning to civilian life from military service.
+The Joan Schafer Research Faculty Award in Sport, Fitness, and Disability supports projects investigating how living with any type of disability influences access to, and participation in, physical activity and sport.
+Top funding priorities are projects that have real-world application in public health and/or clinic-based settings.

+Applications are accepted from all academic disciplines.
 Support may be requested for individual activities, such as research assistance, research-related travel, or research materials.
-We support collaborative projects, pilot studies or initial research efforts.
-Providing funds for new and emerging work with potential for further research and dissemination is a priority for this program.
-Applications are accepted from all academic disciplines.
+We support collaborative projects, pilot studies, or initial research efforts.

-Project funds may be requested up to $10,000, depending on the scope of the project.
-We encourage applications from those seeking matching funds for grants from other sources, up to the $10,000 limit.
+Project funds may be requested from $5000 to $13,000, depending on the scope of the project.
+We encourage applications from those seeking matching funds for grants from other sources, up to the $13,000 limit.
+Awards will be announced in Spring.

 Eligibility:

-IRWG affiliated tenure-track, non-tenure track, emeritus faculty; clinical faculty; research faculty; and librarians at the University of Michigan (all campuses) are eligible.
+IRWG affiliated tenure-track, non-tenure track, clinical faculty, research faculty, and librarians/curators at the University of Michigan (all campuses) are eligible.
 Applicants are encouraged to include students in project plans, but the principal investigator may not be a student or postdoctoral fellow.

 Your proposal will need to include the following information: